-These webinars are geared towards a general adult audience, although content is appropriate for upper middle and high school students.
-The webinars were presented from April through July and recordings can be viewed from this website.
+These live webinars are geared towards a general adult audience, although content is appropriate for upper middle and high school students.
 Webinars are short--30 minutes--with questions following the presentations.

 These video field trips are led by UF/IFAS Extension Florida Sea Grant agents and are accompanied by pre- and post-trip activities.
 Separate field trips are correlated to Florida's elementary, middle and high school science standards.
 Please contact Maia McGuire to receive a password to access the site.
 The site is under development and new field trips are being added, so check back if you don't see what you are looking for.

 19-lesson 4th grade cetacean (whale/dolphin) curriculum.
 Contains 9 lessons on North Atlantic right whales.
 One lesson has been adapted for 1st grade.

 Beach Plants: Photos, common and scientific names of common beach plants in northeast/central Florida.

 Beach Scavenger Hunt: Scavenger hunt designed to make participants aware of the sources of items they find on the beach.
 Includes background information about many of the items on the list, as well as questions for discussion.
 Works with all ages, best for 2nd grade and older.